lsiemens/laserlag/poincare/README.md

 The relativistic managers include,

- - `poincare::Camera2D`: Define the 2D topdown camera view.
- - `poincare::Camera3D`: Define the 3D camera for debugging and analysis of the 2+1
-   dimensional spacetime.
- - `poincare::Spacetime`: Setup and contain loaded objects in spacetime, defines the refrence frame for the system and manages the interactions of objects.
+ - `poincare::ObjectManager`: Setup and contain loaded objects in spacetime, defines the refrence frame for the system and manages the interactions of objects.